bealko/EmojionEngine/README.md

 ## Usage 👆

-To start using EmojionEngine, simply import it into your JavaScript file and start adding fun emojis to your projects!
+To start using EmojionEngine, simply add it into your /modules/emojionengine and start adding fun emojis to your projects!
 ```javascript
 import EmojionEngine from './js/modules/emojionengine/src/core/emojionengine.js';